Realiserad/fish-ai/README.md

 This plugin was originally based on [Tom Dörr's `fish.codex` repository](https://github.com/tom-doerr/codex.fish).
 Without Tom, this repository would not exist!

 If you like it, please add a ⭐.

-If you don't like it, create a PR. 😆
+Bug fixes are welcome!
+I consider this project largely feature complete.
+Before opening a PR for a feature request, consider opening an issue where you explain what you want to add and why, and we can talk about it first.

 ## 🎥 Demo